Horizon News & Announcements

 September 20th (Saturday): Heart and Hammers (14 yrs and up)

-October 5th (after the service): Blessing of the Animals – bring your pets!
+October 5th (Sunday at 2pm): Blessing of the Animals – bring your pets!

 Adult Spiritual Growth and Learning